-Before you do anything else, you should have a good picture of your credit situation.
+Before you start submitting applications, you should get a clear sense of your credit situation.
 If you haven’t done so yet, pull your free credit score.
-This will tell you where you fall on the credit spectrum and if your score is indeed “fair.”
+This will tell you where you fall on the credit spectrum.

-Fair credit is generally considered to be a rating in the low to mid-600’s, with FICO® scores ranging from 300 to a high of 850.
-According to the latest FICO® Score Distribution reports, people in this “fair” credit range account for anywhere from 10.3%-13.3% of U.S. consumers.
+Credit is considered “fair” when it falls in the low to mid-600’s, with FICO® scores ranging from 300 to a high of 850.
+According to the latest FICO® Score Distribution reports, 10-13% of the U.S. population have fair credit.

-How a fair credit rating impacts your chances of getting a personal loan
+How does fair credit affect your chances of getting a personal loan?

 If you’ve been approved for a car loan or a mortgage with fair credit, you might think that getting a personal loan will be a snap.
-It’s not quite as simple to qualify for these loans for one simple reason.
+Unfortunately, it’s not quite that simple.

-Personal loans are unsecured loans, which means that a lender doesn’t attach collateral to your loan.
+Personal loans are unsecured, which means that a lender doesn’t attach collateral to your loan.
 If you don’t make your mortgage or car payment, the lender can simply repossess those assets.
-Personal loans rely on trust, so are riskier for a lender.
+Personal loans rely on trust, and as such, are riskier for a lender.
 Lenders base their loan decisions almost entirely on your credit report and score.

 Your credit score is a reflection of your financial reputation.
 FICO® Scores are an accumulation of several important financial factors, taken from your credit report and weighted depending on their importance.